Lyndir/MasterPassword/README.md

 ### macOS or iOS

+Make sure you have all relevant submodules checked out.

 Go into `platform-darwin` and open `MasterPassword.xcworkspace` in Xcode.
 Select the desired target from the Scheme Selector and build, run or archive.

+### Web

+Make sure you have all relevant submodules checked out.

+Go into `platform-independent/web-js` and open `index.html` in your browser.
+You should be able to run this locally, there is no need for hosting or an application server.

 ## Support